Smartphone as a DAP (Digital Audio Player): Is It Possible?

 Image - Smartphone as a DAP (Digital Audio Player): Is It Possible?
 Illustrative image of Digital Audio Players (DAPs) and smartphones – In the photo, from left to right, the Cowon Plenue D, the FiiO X7 MKII, and the OnePlus 5T (Image: Vitor Valeri/Hi-Fi Hub)

-Using a smartphone with a 3.5 mm headphone jack to fulfill the role of a DAP (Digital Audio Player) is partially possible.
-Unfortunately, the experience is not the same due to differences related to features, external physical design, and optimizations in terms of internal hardware and software, including specific application and operating system functionalities.
+Using a smartphone with a 3.5 mm (P2) headphone output to fulfill the role of a DAP (Digital Audio Player) is only partially feasible.
+Unfortunately, the experience is not the same due to differences related to features, external physical structure, and optimizations in terms of both internal hardware and software, including application-specific and operating system functionalities.

 What is a Digital Audio Player (DAP)?